Zimmi48/ceps/text/refactor_refman.md

 We believe the documentation should be easily understood by users who have only a bachelor's degree in Computer Science or Mathematics.
-Users who are learning Coq should be able to use the manual as a reference and exhaustive documentation without having to become expert first.
-Existing online ressources should be enough to learn Coq, and the reference manual should be a good complement to one of the standard tutorials.
+Those who are learning Coq should be able to use the manual as an authoritative reference without becoming an expert first.
+The manual complements existing tutorials; tutorials are good for a first exposure to Coq while the manual covers all the details.

 Some of the more apparent issues with the current documentation are:
 -	**Poor organization.** For example, the current split between the